A Q&A about how to cure screen printing plastsiol inks

+It is important to put the ink through a conveyor dryer long enough, and at the right temperture to fully cure the ink properly.
 The short answer is when the entire ink film thickness reaches its specified cure/fusion temperature.
 That temperature is provided on your specific ink's product bulletin.
 Keep in mind that thicker ink deposits (e.g., High Density) take more time to reach their specified cure/fusion temperatures.
 Faster fusing or low cure inks will reach their fusion or cure temperatures more quickly than conventional inks.

 How long does it take to cure Plastisol inks?

 There is not a single easy answer.
 Many factors play into how long it takes to completely cure an ink.
 Are you using an electric dryer or a gas dryer?
 Does the print have a thick ink deposit?
 Are you printing on T-shirts or fleece?
 Measuring the ink temperature on the garment, as it passes through the dryer, is the best way to determine the time it takes for your inks to cure properly.
 Remember that it is important that the entire ink film thickness reach the specified cure/fusion temperature.